Nebulae23/Importing_Tool/README.md

 - natomanga.com
 - manganato.gg

-Note: When using the export script, you'll need to remove the first 3 lines from the generated file before using it with this tool.
+Note: When using the export script, you'll need to remove the first 3 strangest lines from the generated file before using it with this tool.

 ## Features